F3real/F3real.github.io/content/picoCTF2017_Lvl2_Shells.md

 And we get function address `0x08048540`.

 My first idea was just to pass function address but it didn’t work since we need actual assembly code.
-So lets write some shellcode using **pwntools**:
+So let's write some shellcode using **pwntools**:

 ~~~python
 from pwn import *